 The data that is used throughout all of the work completed within this sector is very sensitive and personal to millions of individuals, and so if it was to get into the wrong hands, it could spell disaster for the victims.
 Confidential medical records are created and stored on a daily basis, meaning that their databank vastly increases as each day passes.

 A potential problem that healthcare sector organisations, such as hospitals, hospices, dental surgeries and eye clinics, face is that they need quick access to their data in order to operate efficiently, but they also need to ensure that the data is completely protected.

 Reports suggest that the NHS suffered over 100 data breaches within the 15/16 financial year, which was an 81% rise from the previous year.
 Despite not being categorised as information management disasters, these minor breaches could have led to a much more effective issue at any point.

 The Legal Sector

 Throughout any case that lawyers, barristers and solicitors work on, there are large amounts of personal and sensitive information necessary for them to use.
 Not only do lawyers need access to the information, they also often have to be responsible for holding and storing that information until the case is finished.
-The data within the documents held by such professionals can often be open to theft, especially if the information within the documents is important to an ongoing case that is being covered by the media.
+The data within the documents held by professionals within the legal sector can often be open to theft, especially if the information within the documents is important to an ongoing case that is being covered by the media.

 Solicitors are also in possession of sensitive data on a regular basis, including corporate data when seeing through a commercial transaction with their client.
 They should ensure that all of the data is fully protected whilst in their possession, and any leak of information would lead to an information management disaster, not to mention the damaging of any trust between them and their client.